-Unfortunately, the only way of reforming our crazy and inhumane criminal records system is through legislative reform.
+Unfortunately, the only way of reforming our mad and inhumane criminal records system is through legislative reform.
 And with Brexit dominating the legislative timetable, few other things get a look in.
 I’ve been working (voluntarily) with the Standing Committee for Youth Justice to reform the law on childhood criminal records.
 Teenagers do stupid things – they paint graffiti, get into fights, send sexts and shoplift.
 In years past, when the police were subject to “offences brought to justice” targets, they would regularly nick teenagers because they were relatively easy to catch.
 Teenagers often accept cautions without having any idea (or being informed) of the long term implications.
 This means there are thousands of teenagers and adults with criminal records for things they did when they were young and stupid.
 This is a good example:

 “In 1979 I received a conditional discharge for indecent exposure.
 I was at school at the time and celebrating finishing my exams.
 I “mooned” a passer-by but didn’t appreciate the legal difference between exposing my bottom rather than my genitals.
 I went to university, and when my conviction was spent, starting working in a bank.
 I carved out a career in financial services and ended up working in a number of senior roles in prestigious firms.
 In 2007 the Financial Services Authority obtained complete exception from the Rehabilitation of Offenders Act (ROA) meaning that I need a full CRB check.
 Since then I have dropped out of a senior new role as I couldn’t take the risk of a check damaging my reputation in the industry.
 So, bizarrely, my conviction has become more relevant the older it has got.
 Now, nearly 35 years on, it is strangling a career that, until now, flourished with the same criminal background.
 Surely, there should be some sensible time after which spent means spent.
 To find that, after nearly 35 years, a conviction that merited only a conditional discharge is still as live today as it was 35 years ago, is very odd.
 In fact, in a way it is more live today.”

-No one is condoning teenage crime, or saying it doesn’t do harm.
+No one is condoning teenage crime, or saying they it doesn’t do harm.
 But should a crime committed when young become a life sentence?
 As it is, we do give children who commit murder actual life sentences (unlike any other country in Western Europe), but we also condemn many who commit minor teenage crimes to a life-long criminal record.
 Anyone who is convicted twice before the age of 18 has a criminal record for life regardless of the level of the convictions – it could be stealing a car and driving without insurance, or shop lifting twice.
 You could have been only ten when convicted, but those crimes still come up on your criminal record when you are applying to be a traffic warden aged 50.
 You may well get the traffic warden job even with a record of teenage crimes, but the computer may say no – when given the choice its easy for an employer to reject the candidate with the criminal record.